odys-z/x-visual/docsphinx/reference/gltf.rst

 Enable MRT
 __________

-The materials (currently only MeshStandardMaterial) is created by default supporting MRT.
+The material (currently only MeshStandardMaterial) is created by default supporting MRT.

 .. code-block:: javascript